Soaking Up the Sun in Manchester

 The goal of Riverside Outfitters, as Matt puts it, is to “offer people old-fashioned fun on the river and along its banks in a way that fosters connections and a break from the daily grind.”
 He encourages you to “Leave your car at home.
 Walk or ride a bike to so many cool, off-the-beaten-track spots,” in Manchester.

-Summer Events in the Manchester Neighborhood of Richmond
+Spring and Summer Events and Activities in the Manchester Neighborhood of Richmond

 It doesn’t matter if you’re a thrill seeker or a chill seeker, Manchester has outdoor activities for people of all ages, interests, and experience levels.
 The neighborhood’s unique location on the James River makes it a prime spot for water sports, walking trails, bird watching, and more, so follow along for some hot tips.